 After a motorcycle accident, you can often face mounting medical expenses.
 When coupled with lost income from missing work, the financial repercussions of your accident can grow significantly.
 It is only natural to wonder whether you can hold someone else liable for your injury-related losses.
-You have nothing to lose by discussing your rights with an experienced motorcycle accident attorney, who can evaluate your case.
+You have nothing to lose by discussing your rights with an experienced motorcycle accident law firm that can evaluate your case.

 Sometimes, you can hold another party liable for your injuries and losses if that party’s negligence caused your accident.
 Many different parties may face negligence in motorcycle crashes, including:

 - Aggressive drivers

 - Drivers who make improper lane changes

 - Transportation departments that allow dangerous or defective roads

 Distracted driving is a leading cause of motorcycle accidents in Texas.
 Motorcycles are already more difficult to see on the roads, because drivers may primarily look out for cars, trucks, or other larger vehicles.
 It is all too easy to miss a motorcyclist in a rearview mirror or blind spot and try to turn or change lanes right in front of them.
 Still, the law requires drivers to adequately watch for all types of vehicles that can use the roads, which includes smaller vehicles like motorcycles and bicycles.

 Once you identify one or more negligent parties as causing your accident, you have different options for obtaining the compensation you deserve.
 In many cases, the first step is to file a claim with the negligent party’s insurance company.
 While insurance claims may seem fairly straightforward, the complicated process can often surprise people.
 Insurers will try to limit any payouts by challenging liability or even challenging the extent of your injuries and losses.
 A skilled motorcycle accident legal team can protect your rights during the insurance process.